 - 1. Medal of Valor: This award is presented to any Police Department Employee.
 The employee must consciously and willingly place their life or safety at extreme risk in order to save a life or accomplish their mission.
 The medal of valor is represented by a red ribbon surrounded by a gold frame. - 2.
 Purple Heart: This award is presented to Law Enforcement Officers only.
 The officer, while in the Line of Duty, became a victim of serious physical injury or became a victim of significant injury as the result of a felonious assault.
 The purple heart is represented by a purple ribbon. - 3.
 Medal of Merit: This award is presented to a Law Enforcement Officer only.
 The officer must consciously and willingly place their life at risk in order to save a life or accomplish their mission.
 The medal of merit is represented by a blue ribbon. - 4.
 Medal of Commendation: This award is presented to any Police Department Employee.
 This award shall include lifesaving efforts, special projects and/or performance of the police mission which demonstrates exceptional effort and ability.
-The medal of commendation is represented by a blue ribbon. - 5.
+The medal of commendation is represented by a gray ribbon. - 5.
 Unit Citation: This award is presented to Law Enforcement squads or units only.
 The squad or unit must have distinguished themselves through exceptional or meritorious service to the police department or the public.
 The unit citation is represented by green ribbon. - 6.
+Jeff Bailey Community Service: Named in honor of Officer Jeff Bailey who, throughout his career, exemplified the spirit of community service through his everyday acts of kindness and public service.
+Awarded to sworn or civilian personnel for their valuable and outstanding service while on or off duty, through an act or series of acts that provided great service, kindness or compassion to individuals or the community that was beyond the normal call of duty or who distinguish themselves and the Department for their volunteer work in the community.
+The Jeff Bailey community service is represented by a yellow ribbon with blue stripes.

-Chief's Commendation: This award is presented to a Police Department Employee at the complete discretion of the Chief of Police.
-The Chief's commendation is represented by a red, white and blue ribbon. - 7.
+- 7. Chief's Commendation: This award is presented to a Police Department Employee at the complete discretion of the Chief of Police.
+The Chief's commendation is represented by a red, white and blue ribbon. - 8.
 Citizen Service Medal: This award is presented to Non-Law Enforcement Personnel only.
-The citizen must, without regard for personal safety and well-being, assist law enforcement in apprehending a law violator or engage in life- saving efforts.
-The citizens medal is represented by a multicolor medal of honor with a hanging ribbon. - 8.
+The citizen must, without regard for personal safety and well- being, assist law enforcement in apprehending a law violator or engage in life- saving efforts.
+The citizens medal is represented by a multicolor medal of honor with a hanging ribbon. - 9.
 Top ten: This award is presented to a Law Enforcement Officer only.
 The officer must successfully completed the required APOSTC courses during firearms proficiency demonstration and place among the top ten scores in any given year.
-The top ten is $\frac{240}{7/21}$ represented by a red, white, blue, white and red ribbon.

-- 9. Top gun: This award is presented to a Law Enforcement Officer only.
+The top ten is represented by a red, white, blue, white and red ribbon. - 10.
+Top gun: This award is presented to a Law Enforcement Officer only.
 The officer must achieve the highest of the top ten score during firearms proficiency demonstration in any given year.
-The top gun is represented by a gold frame surrounding the top ten ribbon. - 10.
+The top gun is represented by a gold frame surrounding the top ten ribbon. - 11.
+Professional Image: This award is presented to any employee who has been recognized by the Chief of Police as having demonstrated a professional image during any given year.
+The professional image is represented by a blue and grey ribbon. - 12.
 Fit Check: This award is presented to a Law Enforcement Officer only.
 The officer must have successfully completed the annual fit check.
-The fit check is represented by a gold and blue ribbon. - 11.
-Professional Image: This award is presented to any employee who has been recognized by the Chief of Police as having demonstrated a professional image during any given year.
-The professional image is represented by a blue and grey ribbon.
+The fit check is represented by a gold and blue ribbon.